PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-26-vscode-for-analysts-part-2.md

 _Publisher: mechatroner_

 When logs masquerade as CSVs but feel more like crossword puzzles, **Rainbow CSV** is your savior.
-This extension colorizes each column in `.csv`, `.tsv`, and `.psv` files using a distinct hue — instantly improving readability and reducing parsing-induced rage.
+This extension colorizes each column in `.csv`, `.tsv`, and `.psv` files using a distinct hue, instantly improving readability and reducing parsing-induced rage.

 Why it belongs in every analyst’s kit: